gatling/frontline-cloud-doc/content/tutorials/bundle/index.md

 {{< include introduction.md >}}

+## Download the zip bundle

 There are multiple ways to create a Gatling artifact, which will be used by FrontLine to launch a run.
 We can use either a build tool (Maven, Sbt, Gradle) or the Gatling bundle.

-In this tutorial, we'll use the Gatling bundle.
+In this tutorial, we'll use the **Gatling bundle**.
 Make sure that you have a JDK 8 or 11 installed on your computer.

-## Download the zip bundle
 [`Click here to download the latest version of the Gatling bundle`](https://gatling.io/open-source/start-testing) and extract the archive.

 ## Download and copy the extra script